-The SCASFAA executive board would like to encourage and challenge you to volunteer and get involved with a committee this year.
+The SCASFAA Executive Board would like to encourage and challenge you to volunteer and get involved with a committee this year.
 You can click on the name of the Committee to view the committee chairperson and members.
-If you are interested in volunteering to be on any of the committees listed below, you can: update your member profile, complete the annual Volunteer Interest Survey, indicate your interest on your membership application, or by contacting the committee chairperson directly.
+If you are interested in volunteering to be on any of the committees listed below, you can: update your member profile, complete the annual Volunteer Interest Survey, indicate your interest on your membership application, or simply contact the committee chairperson directly.
 If you are not currently a SCASFAA Member, click "Join" to complete a membership application today!
-If you have questions about volunteering, check out our recent Facebook LIVE Video Q & A by clicking here.
+If you have questions about volunteering, check out our Facebook LIVE Video Q & A.

 Association & Involvement Committee - Looking to get more involved in SCASFAA?
 Want to widen your network?
 Want to make an impact on making a great organization even stronger?
 Then join the Association and Involvement Committee where we reach out to the membership to help them make connections.
 This committee works to match our memberships’ interest with the committee that serves that purpose by outreach events and sending surveys to gauge where each member’s interest lies.
 We also work with the committee chairpersons and vice or co-chairpersons to develop leadership skills through the SCASFAA LEAD Program in a mentorship type setting.
 This committee meets 4-5 times a year in virtual meetings that last approximately 30 to 45 minutes each and try to have outreach opportunities during the SCASFAA conference.